Conversational AI: Flow Modeling

 Identifying best practices

-I scoured the IBM Carbon website on chatbot architecture and came across this curious piece of material.
+I scoured the IBM Carbon website on chatbot architecture and came across a recommended flow model (displayed below).
 I combined these partner-published best practices with the Jesse James Garrett Visual Vocabulary to re-draw the diagrams with more clarity.

 Partner's own published conversational flow diagramming best practices illustrating how intent clarity should be architected.